This Is Your Brain on Love

 Perhaps the most interesting facet of the studies cited above is that the parts of the brain most heavily affected by both limerence and love—the striatum and the insula—are also the parts of the brain most heavily affected by addictive drugs.
 Yes, that’s right, limerence and love have a great deal in common with cocaine and heroin.
 In fact, Dr. Jim Pfaus, lead author of the second and larger of the studies, has stated, “Love is actually a habit that is formed from sexual desire as desire is rewarded.
 It works the same way in the brain as when people become addicted to drugs.”

 This does not, of course, mean that people in love are clinically addicted and in need of rehab.
-In fact, healthy relationships don’t qualify as addiction at all.
+In fact, healthy relationships don’t qualify as an addiction at all.
 For addiction to be present, directly-related negative life consequences must also be present.
 As such, rather than qualifying as an addiction that needs to be treated, love is (for most people, most of the time) a joyful and life-affirming process.
-It feels good, we assign value to it, and we therefore want to repeat the experience by remaining with the person we love.
-That is not addiction.
+It feels good, we assign value to it, and we, therefore, want to repeat the experience by remaining with the person we love.
+That is not an addiction.

 Nevertheless, people in love can and often do appear obsessive and addicted, especially in the early portion of a new romance.
 Essentially, this stage of the relationship creates a neurochemical rush (a “high”) that makes us want to stay in the relationship long enough to form longer-term intimacy (or to realize that the other person isn’t so great, and we should probably move on).